Group: Working group

 Diligence in wiping the drool will help stop the wall splatter just like regular daily brushing will help keep the furniture clean.
 I have 3 big dogs and I keep an old comforter on the couch to whip off so when I have guests.

+Cesar (St. Bernard).
 His name was Cesar.
 He lived to be 1 and a half years old and was a St. Bernard.
 I got him in the spring of 2004.
-He loved tennis balls.
-I miss him so much!

 Henry is a 5 year old Saint Bernard.
 Henry had cancer when he was six months old.
 After being treated, his owners decided they no longer wanted him, because he dug up the bushes!
 He is a wonderful dog!